scylladb/scylladb/raft/README.md

 -----

-In order to use the library the application has to provide implementations for RPC, storage and state machine APIs, defined in raft/raft.hh.
+In order to use the library the application has to provide implementations for RPC, persistence and state machine APIs, defined in raft/raft.hh.
 The purpose of these interfaces is:
 - provide a way to communicate between Raft protocol instances
 - persist the required protocol state on disk,